mr-ragman/mailscream/README.md

 Follow the menu for more exciting options!

-## Add this to ~/.bashrc or ~/.zshrc
+## Add your program's path to ~/.bashrc or ~/.zshrc

-Create shortcuts for maximum fun!!
+Create shortcuts for maximum fun and time savings!!

 ```shell
 alias scream="/path/to/your/mailscream"